 The starting position for the band pull apart is fairly simple.
 Stand up with your feet at shoulder width, keeping your back straight and your shoulders relaxed.

 What is a bit more complicated is grabbing the band at the right length.
-You should hold it in such a way that when your arms are outstretched in front of you, just slightly over shoulder width, the band has some tension in it.
+You should hold it in such a way that when your arms are outstretched in front of you, just slightly over shoulder width, the band is under some tension.

 It shouldn’t be hanging loose, but it also shouldn’t be super tight, that would cause too much tension during the exercise.